lab11/signpost/software/edison/README.md

 		WR: 20104000
 ******************************
 [ ... ]
+*** Ready to receive application ***   <--- It will hang here for ~10s, sadly pushing buttons not yet useful (but not harmful)
 Hit any key to stop autoboot:  0  <--- HERE!
 This timeout is quick!
-Just mash some buttons. boot >
+Just mash enter. boot >
 ```
 Once we're in the bootloader, we need to set it up to accept a new image: